Prostitution in Sri Lanka

 them, citing condoms as evidence of sex work.
-However, significant efforts have been made my the National STD/AIDS Control Programme (NSACP) in Sri Lanka to educate & train police on this matter, and the prevalence of this by police has been significantly reduced.
+However, significant efforts have been made by the National STD/AIDS Control Programme (NSACP) in Sri Lanka to educate & train police on this matter, and the prevalence of this by police has been significantly reduced.

 UNAIDS are running a programme to promote safe sex to the prostitutes.

 Legal situation

 It is a typical Thai spa in Colombo.
 Massage clinics in Colombo could be part of prostitution in Sri Lanka.

 Much of Sri Lanka's law surrounding prostitution dates back to the days of British rule.

 The Vagrants Ordinance was introduced in 1842.
 Two sections are relevant to prostitution:

 S2 – Punishment of persons behaving riotously or disorderly in the public streets.

 Every person behaving in a riotous or disorderly manner in any public street or highway shall be liable to a fine not exceeding five rupees.

 S7 – Soliciting and acts of indecency in public places.

 (a) any person in or about any public place soliciting any person for the purpose of the commission of any act of illicit sexual intercourse or indecency, whether with the person soliciting or with any other person, whether specified or not;

 (b) any person found committing any act of gross indecency, or found behaving with gross indecency, in or about any public place.

 In 1889 the Brothels Ordinance was introduced.
 It provides punishment for any person who: